bpm-diag/bpm2026/README.md

-# Automated Process Models Diagnosis through Reference Frameworks
+# Systematic and Automated Diagnosis of Process Models Using Reference Frameworks

 ## 📂 Repository Structure